greenelab/lab-website-template/README.md

 - Several useful pre-built components for things like figures w/ captions, image galleries, and more
 - Fully customizable, so you can include things like your vision statement, your approach to research, and more

-_The main goal of this template is to allow you to spend less time learning and fussing with web technologies, and more time running your lab._
+_The main goal of this template is to allow you to spend less time setting up a website and reinventing the wheel, and more time running your lab._

-### Target audience

-### Basic primer
+### Background knowledge

-Many tutorials take a lot of background knowledge for granted, which can lead to frustration for new users just trying to accomplish something quickly.
-To help you interpret the rest of this readme, here are some (very quick and basic) definitions you should know.
+Here are some (very basic) definitions to help you interpret the rest of the readme.
+If you aren't already somewhat familiar with these, this template might not be for you.
+That said, the template tries to make things as simple as possible, and if you're willing to learn, you should still be able to use it fairly easily!

 - A **repository** (or repo for short) is a place to store code for a project
-- **[Git](https://git-scm.com/)** is a [command line tool](https://en.wikipedia.org/wiki/Command-line_interface) for and way of tracking changes to code.
+- **[Git](https://try.github.io/)** is a [command line tool](https://en.wikipedia.org/wiki/Command-line_interface) for and way of tracking changes to code.
-  If you don't have experience using git or your operating system's command line, this template might not be for you, unless you're [willing to learn](https://try.github.io/)!
 - **[GitHub](https://github.com/)** is an online place to store, view, track, share, and collaborate on code.
   You can make simple changes to your code on the GitHub website itself, but for most changes you'll need to use [Git](https://git-scm.com/).
 - **[GitHub Pages](https://pages.github.com/)** (or gh-pages for short) is a service built-in to GitHub that can host a website for you, for free.